ra1028/swiftui-atom-properties/README.md

 ### Atoms

 An atom represents a piece of state and is the source of truth for your app.
-It can also represent a derived state by combining and transforming one or more other atoms.
+It can also represent a derived value by combining and transforming one or more other atoms.
-Each atom does not actually have a global state inside, and retrieve values from the internal store provided by the `AtomRoot`.
+Each atom does not actually have a global data inside, and retrieve values from the internal store provided by the `AtomRoot`.
 That's why *they can be accessed from anywhere, but never lose testability.*

 An atom and its value are associated using a unique `key` which is automatically defined if the atom conforms to `Hashable`, but you can also define it explicitly without Hashable.